 “Julie: Consider yourself drafted by the Badgers!”

 That first game, I had very low expectations of my skill level.
 And I was right.
 I struck out and even fell when running to 1st base.
 I persevered and practiced as much as I could (YouTube videos on batting are great).
 Then on one momentous evening, I got a run!
 In the next game, I caught a pop fly in the outfield.
-I stopped feeling like an imposter.
+I stopped feeling like an impostor.

 And wouldn’t you know…we’re on a four game winning streak!
 Next week we play the best team in the league and we’ve even got a chance at the playoffs.